graphql-mocks/graphql-mocks/packages/docs/docs/concepts.md

 Already have a GraphQL Handler setup, maybe from using `graphql-tools`?
 You can still use `pack` to create a Resolver Map that includes the Middlewares and Wrappers and everything necessary to pass to your existing setup.

+## GraphQL Paper

+[GraphQL Paper](/docs/paper/introducing-paper) is a library provided by `graphql-mocks` but can be used standalone.
+It it an in-memory store for stateful handling of data based on a GraphQL Schema.
+It's been designed and tested to integrate with `graphql-mocks` to provide a complete GraphQL mocking story.

 ## A Note on Composability

 Both Resolver Map Middlewares and Resolver Wrappers are based around functional composition so that they can be applied